MicrosoftDocs/quantum-docs-pr.tr-TR/articles/user-guide/libraries/standard/control-flow.md

 <span data-ttu-id="0a689-177">Bu noktada yapılabiliriz, ancak yeni operasyonumuzın, functor uygulama gibi "uygun değil" olarak karşılanmıyor `Controlled` .</span><span class="sxs-lookup"><span data-stu-id="0a689-177">At this point, we could be done, but it is somehow unsatisfying that our new operation does not "feel" like applying the `Controlled` functor.</span></span>
 <span data-ttu-id="0a689-178">Bu nedenle, Oracle 'ın denetlenmesi ve yeni bir işlem döndürmesi için geçen bir işlev yazarak yeni denetim akışı kavramımız tanımlamayı tamamlayacağız.</span><span class="sxs-lookup"><span data-stu-id="0a689-178">Thus, we finish defining our new control flow concept by writing a function that takes the oracle to be controlled and that returns a new operation.</span></span>
-<span data-ttu-id="0a689-179">Bu şekilde, yeni işlevimiz, `Controlled` ve Canon 'yi kullanarak güçlü yeni denetim akışı yapılarını kolayca tanımlayabiliriz :::no-loc(Q#)::: .</span><span class="sxs-lookup"><span data-stu-id="0a689-179">In this way, our new function looks and feels very much like `Controlled`, illustrating that we can easily define powerful new control flow constructs using :::no-loc(Q#)::: and the canon together:</span></span>
+<span data-ttu-id="0a689-179">Bu şekilde, yeni işlevimiz, `Controlled` ve Canon 'yi kullanarak güçlü yeni denetim akışı yapılarını kolayca tanımlayabiliriz Q# .</span><span class="sxs-lookup"><span data-stu-id="0a689-179">In this way, our new function looks and feels very much like `Controlled`, illustrating that we can easily define powerful new control flow constructs using Q# and the canon together:</span></span>

 ```qsharp
 function ControlledOnBitString(